The College Archives

 Photographs, recordings and more

-We hold a variety of photographs and other types of images depicting events in the College’s history, and of the College buildings, as well as of some club activities, such as the Boat Club.
-We have an incomplete set of matriculation photographs, only from 1989 and offers of copies of earlier photos would be especially welcome.
+We hold a variety of photographs and other types of images depicting events in the College's history, and of the College buildings, as well as of some club activities, such as the Boat Club.
+We have an incomplete set of matriculation photographs, from 1989: offers of copies of earlier photos would be especially welcome.

 We also have recordings of Wolfson College lectures from the 1970s onwards.
-A list of these are available.
+A list of these is available.

 A number of these are available on CD (these CDs may be borrowed by current College members).